12Mosch/File-Content-Aggregator/docs/development/search-pipeline-tests.md

 - Cancellation

 These tests complement the unit tests for individual components of the search functionality, providing end-to-end verification that the components work together correctly.

+## Related Tests

+In addition to the main search pipeline tests, there are specialized integration tests for specific search features:

+- [Fuzzy Search Integration Tests](./fuzzy-search-tests.md#integration-tests): Tests specifically focused on fuzzy search functionality within the search pipeline